cherbst/smw-import/readme.txt

 The supported import format is JSON.
 Thus it could also be used for data sources other than Semantic Media Wikis, as long as they export their data in JSON format.

+== Installation ==

+1. Upload all files to the `/wp-content/plugins/` directory
+1. Activate the plugin through the 'Plugins' menu in WordPress